torokrolf/homelab/14-Errors/README.md

 **Solution**:
 - The best approach was to stop the affected LXC/VM units.
 Since I follow the "one service per VM/LXC" principle, this does not affect other services.
+- If the share becomes available again, the script restarts the VM/LXC.
+- Every share is mounted to Proxmox via AutoFS so the host is aware of them.
 - A script checks the availability of the mount every 30 seconds.
 - If the share is available: It ensures the VM/LXC is running; if not, it starts it.
 - If the share is unavailable: It stops the VM/LXC if it is currently running.